trys/trysv4/site/content/blog/netlify-php-builds.md

 ## Next steps

 That build script is pretty brittle, but it does enough to test the concept out.
-If there was a file that lists all page URLs which was read in, creating all the files and folders, this could be a workable setup.
+If there was a file that listed all page URLs which was read in to the bash script and created all the files and folders, this could be a workable setup.
 More testing required, and a lot more bash knowledge...